Last updated on May 3rd, 2021

 Do you know how HeLa cells originated?

 HeLa cells are cancerous cells derived from a woman named Henrietta Lacks.
-She was diagnosed of cancer when she was 31 years of old and visited Johns Hopkins University at Baltimore for medical treatment.
+She was diagnosed with cancer when she was 31 years old and visited Johns Hopkins University in Baltimore for medical treatment.

 Examining physician found a malignant tumor within her cervix.
 Biopsy sample of cancerous tissue were cultivated in the laboratory.

-She was put in the extensive radiation treatment but radiation failed to control the growth of tumor.
-Within eight months of her visit the cancer had spread throughout her body and she died of cancer at 1952.
+She was put in extensive radiation treatment but radiation failed to control the growth of the tumor.
+Within eight months of her visit, cancer had spread throughout her body and she died of cancer in 1952.

-The tumor cells cultivated in laboratory showed extensive growth.
+The tumor cells cultivated in a laboratory showed extensive growth.
 They doubled their number every 24 hours.
-These types of immortal and extensive growing cells were observed by scientist first time.
-Earlier cancer cells used to grow poorly in lab and died off soon.
+These types of immortal and extensive growing cells were observed by scientists first time.
+Earlier cancer cells used to grow poorly in a lab and died off soon.